• Home

 How to get these beans as crispy as possible

 These beans are meant to be roasted at the hot temperature of 425°F. To get the crispiest result possible, I always recommend making sure you toss the beans in enough olive oil before they go in the oven.
-This is important because as water evaporates from the beans in the oven, oil will then transfer in, giving you the craveable, crispy, crunchy experience.
+This is important because as water evaporates from the beans in the oven, oil will then transfer in, giving you the perfect crunchy experience.
 The same reaction happens in frying, but here we’re just taking the easier route!

 Ingredients for the cashew cream

 This cashew cream is done in two parts, but that makes it sound more complicated than it is!
-It really just means you need to roast the sage for a bit to bring out its best flavor, then add it into the cashew mixture.
+It really just means you need to roast the sage for a bit to bring out its best flavor, then add it to the cashew mixture.
 Here is everything you will need:

 • 1 cup raw cashews